from £99 /night help Price for guests, Nights

 Casa Vigneto has truly magnificent views of the Appennini mountains and the river Dolo, and is situated in Villa Bonicelli, a picturesque and peaceful hamlet in the beautiful Emilia-Romagnan countryside.
 It sleeps up to seven people (there are three bedrooms, plus a day bed with comfortable mattress in the upstairs sitting room).
-The house is set back from the road, with a garden, shared with one other property, to the front.
+The house is set back from the road, with a garden, shared with one other property (owned by an elderly Italian couple who love children!), to the front.
 Guests have use of a large outdoor table with chairs, sun loungers and barbecue.

 The property is furnished with many antique one-off pieces, making it a quirky and original holiday home in which to base yourselves while exploring this stunning and little-known area of Italy.
 On the ground floor is a large open-plan kitchen/diner with wood-burning stove, exposed stonework and an unusual vaulted ceiling.
 The dining table seats six, and there is also a comfortable seating area with TV and DVD player.
 Also on the ground floor is a double bedroom (again with vaulted ceiling) and shower room (loo, basin, shower cubicle).

 Upstairs, taking full advantage of the beautiful views, there is a large sitting room that opens onto a spacious south-facing covered balcony overlooking a small orchard, a vineyard and the Appennini mountains – a wonderful setting for your al fresco meals!
 The sitting room itself has an attractive original terracotta floor and a small wood-burning stove and is stylishly furnished.
-Also on the first floor is a second shower room and two further bedrooms: a comfortable single room and a double room with doors opening onto a second, west-facing balcony – the perfect spot to watch the sun go down with a glass of wine!
-All three bedrooms have windows with a view of the river Dolo and the mountains.
+Also on the first floor is a second shower room and two further bedrooms: a comfortable single room and a double room with doors opening onto a second, east-facing balcony – the perfect spot to admire the view with a glass of wine!
+All three bedrooms have views of the river Dolo and the mountains.

 |Size||Sleeps up to 7, 3 bedrooms|